hgohil2805/CTCI/README.md

   Write an efficient algorithm that searches for a value in an m x n matrix.
 This matrix has the following properties:
     Integers in each row are sorted in ascending from left to right.
     Integers in each column are sorted in ascending from top to bottom.

+- Combinations
+  Given two integers n and k, return all possible combinations of k numbers out of 1 ... n.